moiseencoo/react_the_venue/README.md

-Simple landing page that consist of React Components
+Simple landing page that is made with React.js

 Used libraries:
 - Material UI ( https://material-ui.com/ )